 - Project accounting (encumbrance and expenditure) data are submitted if there is an appropriation balance for any completed CIP project, identifying the intended use for these residual funds.
 At a minimum, DBM must approve the re-use of CIP funds.
-Also, by State law, any CIP funds authorized in FY2016 (2015 Session) will have expired on July 1, 2022.
+Also, by State law, any CIP funds authorized in FY2017 (2016 Session) will have expired on July 1, 2023.
 Though not required by the March deadline, please begin to prepare a detailed explanation of any unexpended/unencumbered funds.
-DBM will require a detailed accounting later in the summer. - 2.
+DBM will require a detailed accounting later in the summer.
+Typically, Paygo appropriations must be encumbered (at least in part) during the first two years following their approval during the session. - 2.
 FORMS.
 A variety of forms must accompany your budget submission either online through CBIS, or in hard copy.